smirnoffs/imgur_wallpapers/README.md

 # Dirty sript for saving images from imgur.com
 ---

 Should work on Python 2.7, but I didn't check.
+It's time to use Python3 anyway.

 ### Install requerements